 - A. Purpose.
-This regulation governs the treatment of nonpublic personal financial information and nonpublic personal health information about individuals by all licensees under personal health information about individuals by all licensees under personal financial information and nonpublic personal health information about individuals by all licensees under personal financial information and nonpublic personal health information about individuals by all licensees under personal financial information and nonpublic personal health information about individuals by all licensees under personal financial information and nonpublic personal health information about individuals by all licensees under personal financial information and nonpublic personal financial information and nonp - (1) Requires a licensee to provide notice to individuals about its privacy policies and practices; - (2) Describes the conditions under which a licensee may disclose nonpublic personal financial information and nonpublic personal health information about individuals to nonaffiliated third parties; and - (3) Requires licensees to obtain consumer consent prior to disclosing that information, subject to the exceptions in sSsections 14, 15, 16, and 17 of this regulation and subject to the federal Fair Credit Reporting Act and Vermont Fair Credit Reporting Act.
+This regulation governs the treatment of nonpublic personal financial information and nonpublic personal health information about individuals by all licensees under part 3 of Title 8 V.S.A.
+This regulation: - (1) Requires a licensee to provide notice to individuals about its privacy policies and practices; - (2) Describes the conditions under which a licensee may disclose nonpublic personal financial information and nonpublic personal health information about individuals to nonaffiliated third parties; and - (3) Requires licensees to obtain consumer consent prior to disclosing that information, subject to the exceptions in sections 14, 15, 16, and 17 of this regulation and subject to the federal Fair Credit Reporting Act and Vermont Fair Credit Reporting Act. - B. Scope. - (1) This regulation applies to: - (a) Nonpublic personal financial information about individuals who obtain or are claimants or beneficiaries of products or services from licensees primarily for personal, family, or household purposes; and - (b) All nonpublic personal health information. - (2) This regulation does not apply to information about companies or individuals who obtain financial products or services for business, commercial, or agricultural purposes. - C. Compliance. - (1) A licensee subject to this regulation, regardless of its jurisdiction of domicile, shall comply with the provisions of this regulation for transactions with Vermont consumers. - (2) For a consumer who is not a Vermont resident, a licensee domiciled in this State shall be deemed to be in compliance with Title V of the Gramm-Leach-Bliley Act in this State with respect to that consumer if the licensee is in compliance with a law or regulation enacted in the state of the consumer's domicile that meets the requirements of Title V of the Gramm-Leach-Bliley Act (PL 106-102).

-B. Scope.

-- (1) This regulation applies to: - (a) Nonpublic personal financial information about individuals who obtain or are claimants or beneficiaries of products or services from licensees primarily for personal, family, or household purposes from licensees.
-This regulation does not apply to information about companies or about individuals who obtain financial products or services for business, commercial or agricultural purposes; and (2) - (b) (2) All nonpublic personal health information. - (e)(b) This regulation does not apply to information about companies or individuals who obtain financial products or services for business, commercial, or agricultural purposes.

-C. Compliance.

-A licensee domiciled in this state that is in compliance with this regulation in a state that has not enacted laws or regulations that meet the requirements of Title V of the Gramm-Leach-Bliley Act (PL 106-102) may nonetheless be deemed to be in compliance with Title V of the Gramm-Leach-Bliley Act in such other state.

-- (1) A licensee subject to this regulation, regardless of its jurisdiction of domicile, shall comply with the provisions of this regulation for transactions with Vermont consumers. - (1)(2) For a consumers who are is not a Vermont residents, a licensee domiciled in this State shall be deemed to be in compliance with Title V of the Gramm-Leach-Bliley Act in this State with respect to that consumer if the licensee is in compliance with a law or regulation enacted in the state of the consumer's domicile that meets the requirements of Title V of the Gramm-Leach-Bliley Act (PL 106-102). - (2) A licensee not domiciled in this state shall comply with this rule for all transactions with Vermont consumers.